 Please use this form to record any personal calls, texts or emails sent using a mobile phone belonging to Cam Woodfield Junior School.
 Any chargeable calls/ texts must be reimbursed to the school, by way of cheque (payable to Cam Woodfield Junior School) or in cash.

-Date Time Number Called/ Text Sent to (inc. dialling code) Reason for call/ text + dar mon erstand nth. that failure School's Admin Team at the end of exts will result in the withdrawal of d:
+Date Time Number Called/ Text Sent Reason for call/ text to (inc. dialling code) dar mon erstand t th. that failure School's Admin Team at the end o d:

 Acceptable Use Agreement: All Staff, Volunteers and Governors